feature-image

 Imago

-Michael Jordan returned to NBC in May 2025 with one of the loudest announcements the network could possibly stage.
-“I’m back” flashed across the screen at Radio City Music Hall as the crowd erupted over the idea of Jordan finally joining NBA media coverage.
+Michael Jordan returned to the big screen in May 2025 with one of the loudest announcements any network could possibly stage.
+“I’m back,” flashed across the screen at Radio City Music Hall as the crowd erupted over the idea of Jordan finally joining NBA media coverage.
+His Airness was brought on board as a special contributor at NBC, with his involvement scheduled to begin at the start of the ongoing season.
+But it didn’t take long for the fans’ expectations to fall flat.

 Watch What’s Trending Now!